johannwpli/tv-wall/README.md

 1. Redirects to https://johannwpli.github.io/tv-wall/.
 2. Read more at https://structurizr.org/ and https://c4model.com/.
 3. Hosted from https://github.com/ncehk2019/ncehk2019.github.io.
-4. Place YouTube video IDs separated by a comma.
-5. The number of the top left video is 1, then 2, and so on, from left to right, top to down.
+4. The alphanumeric of the top left video is 1, then 2, and so on, from left to right, top to down.
-6. Number of Videos Available, derived from https://getbootstrap.com/docs/5.0/layout/breakpoints/#available-breakpoints.
+5. Number of Videos Available, derived from https://getbootstrap.com/docs/5.0/layout/breakpoints/#available-breakpoints.